Contracting in the Netherlands: A Guide for International Contractors

 It is possible to set up your own limited company in the Netherlands, as long as you are prepared to learn all of the registration rules and prepare payroll and taxes for yourself with the help of local accountants.
 This payment method is best for contractors planning on remaining in the Netherlands long term, or for repeat engagements with multiple clients.

-If you use an umbrella company to work in the Netherlands, they act as your ‘employer’ and will interface on your behalf with the client.
+If you use an umbrella company to work in the Netherlands, they will interface on your behalf with the client.
 There is a convenience to this as they oversee the payment process and can withhold tax and any contributions.

 However, changes to the Dutch wage and payroll rules in 2020 may affect this option.
-The reason is that now employers, which now includes umbrella companies, must offer severance payment upon termination, and that applies from the very first day of work.
-The umbrella company may need to deduct from your net pay to offset this mandatory payment to you as an ‘employee’ or reach an understanding with the end client to contribute.
+The reason is that now agencies, which now includes umbrella companies, must offer severance payment upon termination, and that applies from the very first day of work.
+The umbrella company may need to deduct from your net pay to offset this mandatory payment to you or reach an understanding with the end client to contribute.

 Can I use my UK-based limited company in the Netherlands?